Kargil district: Geography

 The Suru River has two significant tributaries: Wakha Rong, which flows northwest from Namika La to join the Suru River near Kargil, and the Dras River, which originates near the Zoji La pass and joins the Suru River a short distance north of Kargil.
 Wakha Rong, also called the "Purik river", contains the main travel route between Kargil and Leh, and lent its name to the Kargil region itself as "Purig".
 The Dras River valley has historically been a subdivision called Drass.

 Zanskar was a traditional Buddhist kingdom formed in the 10th century, which became subject to the Ladakhi kings.

-In 2011, the Kargil tehsil, which included the Drass and Wakha Rong valleys, contained 61% of the population of the district.
-The Sankoo tehsil, representing the upper Suru valley, contained 10% of the population and the Zanskar tehsil contained 29% of the population.
+Per the 2011 census, the Kargil tehsil, which includes the Drass and Wakha Rong valleys, contains 61% of the population of the district.
+The Sankoo tehsil, representing the upper Suru valley, contains 10% of the population and the Zanskar tehsil contains 29% of the population.

+Vulnerability of natural disasters

+The Kargil district is particularly vulnerable to landslides, cloudbursts, and flash floods.
+The main highways connecting Kargil with adjacent regions (NH-1D and NH-301) are prone to landslides.
+Recurring flash floods were observed in the surroundings of the Kargil town in 2006, 2010, 2013, 2014, 2016 and 2018.
+These flash floods caused massive damages to roads, buildings, and agricultural area.

 History

+Buddhist dynasties

+Purig is believed to have been conquered, along with Ladakh proper (modern Leh district), by Lhachen Palgyigon, the son of the West Tibetan King Kyide Nyimagon, in c.
+900 AD.
+After his father's death, Palgyigon controlled the vast territory called Maryul, which stretched from the Zoji La pass to the basin of the Sengge Zangbo river (upper Indus river in Tibet).
+The third son, Detsukgon, inherited Zanskar along with Lahul and Spiti.
+From this time onwards, Purig was attached to Ladakh.
+Zanskar had an independent existencence even though it was occasionally conquered and made a tributary to Ladakh.